lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

         return window.location.hash || this.defaultHash
     },

-    // Use this method to travel to different hash. push (hash) {
+    // Use this method to travel to a different hash. push (hash) {
         history.pushState(null, null, this.prefix + hash)
         this.set(this.prefix + hash)